hackforla/expunge-assist/.github/ISSUE_TEMPLATE/pm-on-offboard.md

 ---
 name: Onboarding/Offboarding PM
 about: This template is for Leadership outlining the process of on and offboarding new members to the PM team
 title: 'Onboarding/Offboarding PM: [NAME]'
-labels: 'issue level I: request, priority: high, role: product management, size: 1pt, feature: onboard / offboard'
+labels: 'feature: onboard / offboard, issue level I: request, priority: high, role: product management, size: 1pt'
 assignees: ''

 ---